fbpx

 Wood carving presentation at Tamaki Maori Village.
 Photo credit: Darren Cheung

-What was really interesting is that the placement of the tattoo was just as important as the tattoo itself.
+What was really interesting was that the placement of the tattoo was just as important as the tattoo itself.
 Depending on the side of the face, it would refer to maternal/paternal genealogy, the position on the face would signify social rank, etc.

 Poi Demonstration